The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

-This article compares and contrasts the Specialized Tarmac SL7 and the Specialized Roubaix, highlighting their key features and differences to help you choose the best bike for your riding style and needs.
+This article compares and contrasts the Specialized Tarmac SL7 and the Specialized Roubaix, highlighting their key features and differences to help you decide on the best type of road bike for your riding preference and style.

 Specialized Tarmac SL7 and Roubaix models

-Specialized has simplified the naming convention for the Tarmac SL7 and Roubaix as follows;
+Specialized has simplified the model names for the Tarmac SL7 and Roubaix as follows;

 The S-Works is the top-of-the-range and lightest model with all the best components from Specialized.
 The branding on the downtube is S-Works instead of Specialized to differentiate the models clearly.

-The Pro, Expert and Comp models are next in line and have Specialized branding on the downtube.
-The main differences between the Pro, Expert and Comp are the type of components used.
+The Specialized Pro, Expert, and Comp models are next in line and have Specialized branding on the downtube.
+The main differences between the Pro, Expert, and Comp models are the type of groupset and components used.

 More reading : Specialized Tarmac SL7 vs Roubaix vs Aethos